Tunnelsats/tunnelsats/FAQ.md

 `nc -zv  de3.tunnelsats.com 32320`

-This makes a tcp request to the de3 tunnelsats server Port 32320
+This makes a tcp request to the de3 tunnelsats server port 32320 (replace with your own VPN port)

 If its successful you should see something like `Connection to de3.tunnelsats.com port 32320 [tcp/*] succeeded!`